-The following (Table 2) are shoreline master program policies that support the shoreline master program goals.
+The following (Table 2) are SMP Policies that support the SMP goals.
 The Policies are organized into two main sections:

 - 1) General Shoreline Policies; and, - 2) Shoreline Environment Designation Policies.

 The General Shoreline Policies address various general topics of importance when considering development of the shorelines and are intended to specifically support the goal statements of this Chapter.
 This includes policies related to Environmental Conservation, Public Access and Recreation, Use and Circulation, Shoreline Modification, Critical Areas and Habitat Management.